 Model governance, AI reliability, and verification

-Automated KYC/AML often relies on AI-assisted scoring and pattern recognition.
+Automated KYC/AML often relies on AI-enhanced scoring and pattern recognition.
 Governance aspects include:

-- •Bias and fairness: monitor for drift and bias in verification outcomes across tenant demographics; implement corrective controls when needed.
+- Bias and fairness: monitor drift and bias in verification outcomes across tenant demographics; implement corrective controls when needed.

-- •Deterministic fallback strategies: ensure that when AI-based assessments are inconclusive, the system gracefully falls back to rule-based checks or human review.
+- Deterministic fallback strategies: ensure AI-based assessments can fall back to rule-based checks or human review when inconclusive.

 Security, threat modeling, and operational risk